|Born||in New York City, New York, USA|

 Mini Bio (1)

-Stanley Kubrick was born in New York, and was considered intelligent despite poor grades at school.
-Hoping that a change of scenery would produce better academic performance, Kubrick's father Jack (a physician) sent him in 1940 to Pasadena, California, to stay with his uncle Martin Perveler.
+Stanley Kubrick was born in Manhattan, New York City, to Sadie Gertrude (Perveler) and Jacob Leonard Kubrick, a physician.
+His family were Jewish immigrants (from Austria, Romania, and Russia).
+Stanley was considered intelligent, despite poor grades at school.
+Hoping that a change of scenery would produce better academic performance, Kubrick's father sent him in 1940 to Pasadena, California, to stay with his uncle, Martin Perveler.
 Returning to the Bronx in 1941 for his last year of grammar school, there seemed to be little change in his attitude or his results.
 Hoping to find something to interest his son, Jack introduced Stanley to chess, with the desired result.
 Kubrick took to the game passionately, and quickly became a skilled player.
 Chess would become an important device for Kubrick in later years, often as a tool for dealing with recalcitrant actors, but also as an artistic motif in his films.

 Jack Kubrick's decision to give his son a camera for his thirteenth birthday would be an even wiser move: Kubrick became an avid photographer, and would often make trips around New York taking photographs which he would develop in a friend's darkroom.
 After selling an unsolicited photograph to Look Magazine, Kubrick began to associate with their staff photographers, and at the age of seventeen was offered a job as an apprentice photographer.

 In the next few years, Kubrick had regular assignments for "Look", and would become a voracious movie-goer.
 Together with friend Alexander Singer, Kubrick planned a move into film, and in 1950 sank his savings into making the documentary Day of the Fight (1951).
-This was followed by several short commissioned documentaries (Flying Padre: An RKO-Pathe Screenliner (1951), and (The Seafarers (1953), but by attracting investors and hustling chess games in Central Park, Kubrick was able to make Fear and Desire (1953) in California.
+This was followed by several short commissioned documentaries (Flying Padre (1951), and (The Seafarers (1953), but by attracting investors and hustling chess games in Central Park, Kubrick was able to make Fear and Desire (1953) in California.

 Kubrick's next project was to direct Marlon Brando in One-Eyed Jacks (1961), but negotiations broke down and Brando himself ended up directing the film himself.
 Disenchanted with Hollywood and after another failed marriage, Kubrick moved permanently to England, from where he would make all of his subsequent films.
 Despite having obtained a pilot's license, Kubrick was rumored to be afraid of flying.